reichow-lab/subunit_enrichment/README.md

 Step # 9: Import the 10gated_filtered_particles.csg into CryoSPARC using the import result group job type and make sure the number of particles imported matches the expected number of partilces.

-Provided the consensus map still has unbinned extracted partilces attached to it, then the particles are ready for 3D refinement.
+Step # 10: Provided the consensus map still has extracted partilces attached to it, then the particles are ready for 3D refinement.